buunguyen/misc-js/README.md

 JavaScript Samples
 ==========

-This is a collection of JavaScript samples I code when learning things.
+This is a collection of JavaScript samples I code when learning Node, Express, Backbone etc.
 I will keep adding more samples as I continue playing with these.

 * _: small, happy library used by samples which don't (want to) depend on any framework